klavins/yase/tutorials/intro.md

      .connect(saw, "signal", audio, "right");
 ```

 Specifcally, these connect the "signal" output of the *saw* module to the "left" and "right" inputs of the *audio* module.
 Later, each time the *synth* module is updated, it will first copy the output of the *saw* module to the inputs of the audio module, and then call the update methods of the *saw* and *audio* modules.
-Note the we are using the strings "signal", "left", and "right" to refer to the inputs and outpus of these modules.
+Note the we are using the strings "signal", "left", and "right" to refer to the inputs and outputs of these modules.
 That may seem ill-advised in what is supposed to be fast C++ code, since string methods are typically slow.
 But they are only used in the setup phase.
 Internally, Yase translates these names to integer indices that are used during execution, so everything is as fast as can be.

 Note: Many *Container* methods, like *connect* return a reference to the container so that you can "method chain".
 The above is the same as writing